elgigantegoesgit/appventure/README.md

-2023-05-27  bird gif animation and melody check for big gate in lvl2 2024-03-08  audio: check for special char "/*filename" in text, add .mp3 and play the audio, crop text to /* 2024-03-06  Appventure 0.1
+2024-05-29  back/fwd buttons added. levelData from utils.js is used in order to have one global storage 2024-05-27  bird gif animation and melody check for big gate in lvl2 2024-03-08  audio: check for special char "/*filename" in text, add .mp3 and play the audio, crop text to /* 2024-03-06  Appventure 0.1
             initial commit